JuanFelipeRestrepoBuitrago/Linux/aliases.md

 fi
 ```

-This will automatically load your custom aliases from the `.bash_aliases` file when you start a new shell session.
+This will automatically load your custom aliases from the `.bash_aliases` file when you start a new shell session

 ## File content copy
 ```bash